krtffl/krtffl.dev/content/posts/meta.md

 i had never used hugo before but i figured it would be quite easy and it was. great documentation, great configuration options, so i just started a new project, set the theme, and configured it based on the risotto especifications and that is about it.

-i could get into the commands that i used and everything but honestly it is perfectly clear and well written on their pages.
+i could get into the commands that i used and everything but honestly it is perfectly clear and well written on their documentation.

 then i checked what was the easiest way to deploy a hugo generated static site and of course cloudflare - who doesn't like cloudflare? they are like, the best - makes the life easy for you with [basically two-click automatic deployment](https://developers.cloudflare.com/pages/framework-guides/deploy-a-hugo-site/).

 and that is about it

+i push changes into my repo and seconds later: released to the world

 ### fourth try: conclusion?